-In recent years, young people's (YP) electronic cigarette (vape) use in the UK has increased significantly1 and at a greater rate than tobacco smoking.^{2-4} Disposable vape use grew rapidly between 2021 and 2022, particularly among YP.^{5,6} Several studies have identified that many identified as more prevalent among YP from disadvantaged socio-economic backgrounds and increased use has the potential to further exacerbate health inequalities.
-11 Therefore, more support targeted to YP with higher prevalence of vape use is needed for YP.
+In recent years young people's (YP) electronic cigarette (vape) use in the United Kingdom (UK) has increased significantly (1) and at a greater rate than tobacco smoking (2-4).
+Disposable vape use grew rapidly between 2021 and 2022, particularly amongst YP (5,6).
+Several studies have identified that many YP in the UK do not always understand the harms of vaping and nicotine (7-9).
+While less harmful than tobacco smoking, vaping is not recommended for use by non-smokers (10).
+YP's developing lungs and brains are more sensitive to the effects of vaping and the long-term impact remains unknown (10).
+Vaping use by non-smoking YP has been identified as more prevalent amongst YP from disadvantaged socio-economic backgrounds and increased use has the potential to further exacerbate health inequalities (11).
+Therefore, more support targeted to YP with higher prevalence of vape use is needed for YP.

-YP in the UK do not always understand the harms of vaping and nicotine.7-9 While less harmful than tobacco smoking, vaping is not recommended for use by non-smokers.10 YP's developing lungs and brains are more sensitive to the effects of vaping and the long-term impact remains unknown.10 Vaping use by non-smoking YP has been

-This study was undertaken as part of a newly formed Health Determinants Research Collaboration (HDRC) funded by the National Institute for Health and Care Research (NIHR) in a Local Authority (LA) in the North of England (grant reference NIHR150691).
+This study was undertaken as part of a newly formed Health Determinants Research Collaboration (HDRC) funded by the National Institute for Health and Care Research (NIHR) in a LA in the North of England.
 The collaboration aims to increase the LA's capacity to develop and use research knowledge.
 Public health practitioners identified a need for additional information from local YP about their views and experiences of vaping to help shape effective support plans.

-Existing qualitative studies have sought the views and experiences of YP in relation to vape use, 8,12-17 but few studies have identified the kinds of support that YP would like.
-Studies have explored the relationship between vape use and tobacco smoking, 2,18,19 Others have identified the role of flavours and colours as appealing to YP.8,16,17,20 Due to the evolving context of vape use, public health practitioners need ongoing research to understand YP's views and use of vapes enabling timely, tailored support to address local need and health inequalities.
+Existing qualitative studies have sought the views and experiences of YP in relation to vape use (8,12-17) but few studies have identified the kinds of support that YP would like.
+Studies have explored the relationship between vape use and tobacco smoking (2,18,19).
+Others have identified the role of flavours and colours as appealing to YP(8,16,17,20).
+Due to the evolving context of vape use, public health practitioners need ongoing research to understand YP's views and use of vapes enabling timely, tailored support to address local need and health inequalities.